COVID-19 Information and Resources

 Vaccines are free and walk-in appointments are available in Santa Clara County.
 Do not pay for a vaccine and do not give out your personal information to strangers.

 The CDC and other public health officials will never ask for your health insurance or financial information.
 Do not give out your Medicare number, Social Security number, or personal information in response to unsolicited calls, texts, emails, or home visits.

 Beware of federal stimulus scams.

-The Federal Trade Commission (FTC) is anticipating a barrage of scamming as the federal economic stimulus payments rollout.
-Remember:
+The Federal Trade Commission (FTC) is anticipating a barrage of scams related to economic stimulus payments.
+Remember the following: